xwiki-contrib/xwiki-mobile-morpho/README.md

 It is currently at prototype level.

-It also includes experimental offline and local editing capabilities.
+It also includes experimental offline and local editing capabilities, only for iOS.

+This application has been mostly tested on iPhone and iPad, but the basic features should also work on other devices.

 ## Legal Notices